 Our clinical team of staff are made up of qualified and experienced social workers, psychologists, counsellors, psychotherapists and art therapists.

-Michelle has 25 years’ experience in the health and social service sector as a practitioner and in management.
+Michelle has 28 years’ experience in the health and social service sector as a Registered Nurse and in management.

-She is passionate about making sure that clients get the very best service and are able to make the most of opportunities that become available to gain healthy rewarding and safe lives.
+She is passionate about making sure that people get the very best service and are able to make the most of opportunities that become available to gain positive rewarding and safe lives.

-Family Action encourages women and children to achieve their potential and Michelle is proud to be a part of that work.
+Family Action encourages and supports families to achieve their potential and Michelle is proud to be a part of that work.